Gladstone Park: Our Quirky Past

 This might be the most important question of all, but it’s the one with the fewest answers.

 Records are sketchy on how and exactly when Gladstone Park separated itself out enough to become its own unmistakable area.
-Some of the earliest authoritative records on the use of the name come from the records of the Chicago Park District.
-After the Jefferson Park District received a request in 1923 from the Gladstone Park Community Club to locate a park in what was called the Gladstone Park Subdivision, the (William) Gladstone Park on N. Menard was constructed in 1930.
+Some of the earliest authoritative records on the use of the name come from records of the Chicago Park District.
+After the Jefferson Park District first received a request in 1923 from the Gladstone Park Community Club to locate a park in what was called the Gladstone Park Subdivision, the (William) Gladstone Park on N. Menard came to be in 1930.

 The community’s name might have further gotten cemented in people’s minds once they could get on and off the train right in their neighborhood at the new (1920) Gladstone Park Station off N. Austin on what is now the Union Pacific/Northwest (Metra) Line.

 More research definitely needs to be done to pin down how Gladstone Park came to be named after one of Great Britain’s most famous prime ministers.
 It’s a particular conundrum as the choice went against every trend in America’s history ever since the mid-1770s when the country had battled so hard against England — in two wars — to gain its independence.
 Indeed, when new American towns were popping up everywhere in the mid- to late-1800s, patriotism ran high with slews of new communities naming themselves after U.S. Presidents, statesmen and generals.
-The town in which Gladstone was originally part of was no exception.
+The town in which Gladstone has long been part of was no exception.
 Seeking first to name itself after fifth U.S. President James Monroe, it was disappointed to find a small southern Illinois town had already beat them to the punch.
-So community leaders settled on their second choice and applied to become the “Town of Jefferson” after founding father and third U.S. President Thomas Jefferson, a name that stuck on the neighborhood after Chicago annexed the municipality.
-If not, Gladstone Park might be part of Monroe Park today!
+So community leaders settled on their second choice and applied to become the “Town of Jefferson” after founding father and third U.S. President Thomas Jefferson.
+After Chicago annexed the municipality. the name stuck on the greater neighborhood as “Jefferson Park.”
+Otherwise, Gladstone Park might instead be part of Monroe Park today!

-In a fitting tribute to our greater official neighborhood’s name, there is a bust of Thomas Jefferson on display at the Jefferson Park Transit Center south of us on N. Milwaukee near W. Lawrence.
+In a fitting tribute to the official neighborhood name, there is a bust of Thomas Jefferson on display at the Jefferson Park Transit Center south of us on N. Milwaukee near W. Lawrence.
 One would be hard pressed, though, to find a bust or painting or inscription to honor William Gladstone in Gladstone Park.
-Perhaps if the community could discover more about just why it aligned with English Prime Minister William Gladstone for its very identity, it would be able to acknowledge its distinctive choice, develop a better relationship with its namesake, and be even more “Gladstone Proud.”
+Perhaps if the community could discover more about just why it aligned with English Prime Minister William Gladstone for its identity, the community would be able to acknowledge its distinctive choice, develop a better relationship with its namesake, and be even more “Gladstone Proud.”